erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/a05749b2-6320-4139-9ba7-78d973469006" width="800"/>
 </p>

-The features that need to be determined in the Input Layer window:<br/>
+The features that need to be determined in the Input Layer window:<br/><br/>
 -The number of real-world data that will be passed to the input layer of the artificial neural network.<br/>
 -Real-world input data passed to the artificial neural network must be converted to ‘ANN data types' before it can be processed by the neural network.<br/>
 -The min and max range of the input values.<br/><br/>

-Let's design the input layer for our example:<br/>
+Let's design the input layer for our example:<br/><br/>
--The number of inputs : 6
+-The number of inputs : 6<br/>
+-'ANN data types' into which real-world input data will be converted.<br/>
+ 	- Age -> Binary
+ 	- Sex -> Native
+ 	- Bmi -> Narrowed
+ 	- Children -> Binary
+ 	- Smooker -> Binary
+	- Region -> Flag